 Loan Thank Yous

-Many thanks to the following institutions and individuals for loaning artifacts, lithographs, and more to the exhibit:
+Many thanks to the following institutions and individuals for loaning or donating artifacts, models, lithographs, and more to the exhibit:

 Senate House State Historic Site, New York State Office of Parks, Recreation, and Historic Preservation